Frequently Asked Questions

 Q: How do you get into a Project HOME program?
 Is there a waiting list?

 Our referrals come from a variety of sources including the City of Philadelphia, Project HOME’s Outreach Coordination Center, case managers from other programs, and individuals themselves.
-If the person is currently homeless, the best way to access services is to call Project HOME’s Outreach Coordination Center at 215-232-1984.
+If the person is currently experiencing homelessness, the best way to access services is to call Project HOME’s Outreach Coordination Center at 215-232-1984.
 They will work with the person to find the most appropriate housing placement possible.

 Depending on the site, some Project HOME programs have short waiting lists while others are much longer.
 Our Safe Havens use a priority system to help get people into the program who are most in need, with an emphasis on the most vulnerable people living on the streets.